Palantir555/palantir555.github.io/_posts/2016-06-08-reversing-huawei-4-dumping-flash.md

 In this post we're gonna get the data straight from the source, sacrificing context in favour of absolute access.
 We're gonna dump the data from the Flash IC and decompress it so it's usable.
-This method doesn't require expensive equipment and is independent from everything we've done until now.
+This method doesn't require expensive equipment and is independent of everything we've done until now.
 An external Flash IC with a public datasheet is a reverser's great ally.

 ## Dumping the Memory Contents